The (ISC)² CBK

 1Becker, R.E., Montgomery, L.E.: A profession defined: Association management’s body of knowledge.
 Association Management 47, 221 (1995).

-The Official (ISC)² Guide to the CISSP CBK covers the most relevant topics in the ever-changing field of cybersecurity.
+The Official (ISC)² CISSP CBK Reference covers the most relevant topics in the ever-changing field of cybersecurity.
 Get this comprehensive guide to the eight CISSP domains and start advancing your security career.Learn More